Operata MCP Server

 Solutions:

-3. Ensure your network allows HTTPS connections to api.operata.io
+2. Ensure your network allows HTTPS connections to mcp.operata.io and/or api.operata.io

 Tools Not Available in AI Client